What is Spring Cleaning?

 Each room will be cleaned the same way, using the following method:

-- Clear out and Purge - Clear out each cabinet, closet, etc... that has items that you don't want or haven't used.
-By pulling everything out of the area, you will see what you actually have and are able to decide what needs to go.
+1. Clear out and Purge - Clear out each cabinet, closet, etc... with items you don't want or haven't used.
+By pulling everything out of the area, you will see what you have and be able to decide what needs to go.

-- Remove the other items to your garage or car truck for donation or recycling/trash.
+3. Remove the other items to your garage (Affiliate Link), or car, truck for donation or recycling/trash.

-- Dust the area from the ceiling down the walls to the baseboards.
+4. Dust the area from the ceiling down the walls to the baseboards.
 This includes wet dusting blinds or cleaning curtains.
-Don't forget chandelier and other items hanging from the ceiling.
-And, then clean the other surfaces till you reach the floor.
+Don't forget the chandelier, ceiling fans, and other items hanging from the ceiling.
+Then, clean the other surfaces till you reach the floor.
 Then, do a wet clean on the floor.
-Remember gravity is your friend. =)
+Remember, gravity is your friend. =)

 Are there unique chores I should remember when cleaning?